July–August 2022 United States floods: July 28

 On the night of July 28, another flash flooding event occurred in the Las Vegas Valley in southern Nevada.
 Harry Reid International Airport saw 0.32 in of rainfall in two hours, the monthly average for all of July.
+A ground stop was issued at the airport.
 Parts of Clark County saw 0.5-1 in of rain, causing disruptive flash flooding.
-This heavy rain flooded casinos and parking garages along the Las Vegas Strip, and over 16,000 customers lost power.
+This heavy rain flooded casinos and parking garages along the Las Vegas Strip.

 Just one mile away from the airport, the UNLV campus received substantially more rainfall, totaling over 1 in.
 Casinos on the Strip that were impacted included Caesars Palace and Planet Hollywood, with water pouring through parts of the ceilings into the buildings.
 Las Vegas Boulevard and Main Street, especially in downtown and the area of the Strip, were covered in water, creating traffic problems.
 Fire departments and first responders had 330 calls for flooding and swift water service, with seven people being rescued from floodwaters.

 The seasonal monsoon rains in the area partially contributed to a water rise of 3 in in Lake Mead from July 26 to 31, along with water releases from Lake Powell.